CMU-IDS-2020/a3-wqyf/writeup.md

 TODO: **An overview of your development process.** Describe how the work was split among the team members.
 Include a commentary on the development process, including answers to the following questions: Roughly how much time did you spend developing your application (in people-hours)?
 What aspects took the most time?

-We are a highly collaborative team.
+We are a highly collaborative team.After we pick the dataset, we carefully  discussed  and determined the general objective.

-After we pick the dataset, we carefully  discussed  and determined the general objective.
 Weiqin was in charge of pre-process data, interactive graphic design, dynamic filtering using date-time, location, interactive graph animation.

 Yifan is in charge of color encoding of taxi path using velocity, dynamic filtering using date-time, interactive graphic design, interactive graph animation,  and code structure optimization.